SrNetoChan/srnetochan.github.io/content/posts/tutorials/2019-05-29-using-qgis-from-conda.markdown

     conda update qgis -c conda-forge

 or

     mamba update qgis

-To update a patch release for the QGIS LTR version you run the install command again with the new version:
+To update a patch release for the QGIS LTR (< 3.34.6) version you run the install command again specifying the new version:

     conda install qgis=3.28.8 -c conda-forge

 or

     mamba install qgis=3.28.8

+From 3.34 onwards, we need to make use of the `qgis_ltr` label, to update the LTR version you can do:

+    conda update qgis -c conda-forge/label/qgis_ltr -c conda-forge

+or

+    mamba update qgis -c conda-forge/label/qgis_ltr

+If you have set both `conda-forge` and `conda-forge/label/qgis_ltr`  as defaults in your environment, then you can omit the channels:

+    conda update qgis

+or

+    mamba update qgis

+### Uninstalling packages

+Uninstalling QGIS is also easy.
+The quickest option is to delete the entire environment where QGIS was installed.
+Make sure you deactivate it first.

+    conda deactivate
+    conda env remove --name qgis_stable

+Another option is to remove the QGIS package manually and keeping the environment.
+This is useful if you have other packages installed that you want to keep.

+    conda activate qgis_stable
+    conda remove qgis -c conda-forge

+This only removes the QGIS package and will leave all other packages that were installed with it.
+Note that you need to specify the conda-forge channel.
+Otherwise, Conda will try to update some packages from the default channels during the removal process, and things may get messy.

 ## Some notes and caveats